 Apply low pass butter worth filter of 2nd order with cutoff at 8Hz on each axis separately to clean any noise in the recording.

-Since the noise is canceled, we can later overfit the data without concern for capturing noise with our fit (Using Functional Data Analysis_v1_april2011).
+Since the noise is canceled, we can later over-fit the data without concern for capturing noise with our fit (Using Functional Data Analysis_v1_april2011).

 Set Origin